isaacovercast/QuoteWall/README.md

 - Possession & witchcraft in 17th century France (3/19/15)

 "Appearance is a state of mind."

-"I always work with animals that eat more expensive food than I do." - J.B.

 "Models aren't evidence." - (5/27/15)